roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   She was an object now.
 How much was she worth?
 In Marxist terms it amounted to the labour of those who made her.
 The Keynesian value was what a balanced market could stand.
 Otherwise it was what someone was prepared to pay for her in an auction.
 Would her master put her into a slave auction to find this objects true value?

   The helplessness of her position heated her up.
 The humiliation of being branded a slave aroused her.
 The branding and the collar were for ever!
 She wanted to lie prostrate at his feet begging to be taken.
 She needn't worry; he had a satisfactory looking erection in his jeans.
-Report_Story #3